iZwag/ha-gullburet/README.md

 ## Software

+### Containers in Docker

+The host system for Home Assistant incorporates the following services running as containers:
+- Home Assistant Container
+- VSCode
+- Z-Wave JS UI

 ### Dashboard services
-To display relevant info about life in Oslo and Norway, here are some public APIs we are consuming:
+To display relevant info about life in Oslo and Norway, here are some public APIs that are being consumed:
 - Entur (Ruter): Public transportation
 - Met.no (Yr): Weather
 - Tibber: Local electricity ratings, including fees